umbibio/mathbiolab-website/docs/people/profiles/kourosh-zarringhalam.md

 ## Biography

-Dr. Kourosh Zarringhalam is a Professor in the Department of Mathematics at the University of Massachusetts Boston.
-He leads the Mathematical Biology Lab (MathBioLab), which specializes in biological data science.
-His research focuses on developing mathematical models and computational algorithms to analyze high-throughput molecular and imaging data, with primary applications in parasitology and cancer biology.
+Dr. Kourosh Zarringhalam is a Professor in the Department of Mathematics and a member of the Center for Personalized Cancer Therapy (CPCT) at the University of Massachusetts Boston.
+He leads the Mathematical Biology Lab (MathBioLab).

 ## Research Focus

 The MathBioLab develops innovative computational approaches to solve complex biological problems.
 Current research areas include:

 - Computational approaches for parasitology research
 - Deep learning applications in cancer imaging and diagnostics
-- Transcriptional regulation and gene expression analysis
+- Transcriptional gene regulation
+- Single cell analysis tools
 - Mathematical modeling of biological systems
 - Network-based analysis of biological data